sifu442/sql/readme.md

 # Introduction

 Dive into the data job market!
-Focusing on data analyst rotes, this project explores top—paying jobs, in—demand skills, and where high demand meets high salary in data analytics.
+Focusing on data analyst rotes, this project explores top-paying jobs, in-demand skills, and where high demand meets high salary in data analytics.
 SQL queries?
 Check them out here: [project_sql_folder](/project_sql/).

 # Background
-Driven by a quest to navigate the data analyst job more effectively, this project was born desire to pinpoint top—paid and in—demand skills streamlining others work to find optimal job.
+Driven by a quest to navigate the data analyst job more effectively, this project was born desire to pinpoint top-paid and in-demand skills streamlining others work to find optimal job.
 Data hails from my [SQL Course](https://tukebarousse.com/sqt).
 It's packed with insights on job titles, salaries, locations, and essential skills.